miskolczy/portfolio-nuxtjs/content/portfolio/suncar.md

   - suncar-7.svg

 ---
-In collaboration with my fellow student Timo Reber, we were developing a proposal for a new Corporate Identity for the company Suncar HK AG.
-The start-up Suncar was founded from a project of the ETH in Zurich in 2015.
+In collaboration with my fellow student Timo Reber, I was developing a proposal for a new Corporate Identity for the company Suncar <span class="uppercase">HK AG</span>.
+The start-up Suncar was founded from a project of the <span class="uppercase">ETH</span> in Zurich in 2015.
 It is focused on the electrification of construction machinery and commercial and communal vehicles.
-In the mutual briefing Suncar mentioned that they wanted to be displayed as ecological, innovative and safe.
-These attributes helped us to derive a colour scheme and develop a wordmark and pictograms.
+In the mutual briefing, Suncar mentioned that they wanted to be displayed as ecological, innovative and safe.
+These attributes helped us to derive a colour scheme and develop a word mark and pictograms.
 My fellow student and I then presented this collaborative approach on paper as well as online.